 EdgeFlow provides a framework that aids the developer in creating emergent latency-sensitive IoT applications and deploy them in an edge computing platform.
 In this section, we evaluate the applicability of our IoT framework by presenting the application development experience.
 We describe this as a step-by-step process using one latency-sensitive IoT application.
 First, we describe the development of the IoT application model and generate the input files that the deployment stage requires to validate the requirements and find a deployment strategy to map the application on an edge computing platform.
-The application development prototype and the deployment stage technique are available in our online appendix 2 and our git repository 3.

-As a running exemplar, we model a public safety IoT application deployed in a smart city scenario.
-The application aims to prevent any possible attacks by analyzing all the images and videos from an area.
+The application development prototype and the deployment stage technique are available in our online appendix2 and our git repository.3 to prevent any possible attacks by analyzing all the images and videos from an area.
 The application consists of multiple components capable of analyzing both the environment as well as people.
 For example, the application sends an emergency signal to the police department if a suspicious package is found in the monitored area.
 Since our focus is to show the extensions and improvements we bring with our proposed IoT framework, we assume that the public safety application's components are available in the drawFBP library.
 In this setting, the developer must connect the components and add the timing and resource requirements.